Vacuum solution within a metric-affine bumblebee gravity: The general setup

 where $A_{\alpha}$ is an arbitrary vector.
 It is easy to check that the Riemann tensor under the projective transformation, Eq.(\ref{Proj}), changes as follows:

 as a consequence, the symmetric portion of the Ricci tensor is invariant under Eq.(\ref{Proj}), as well as, the whole action (\ref{S2}).

 The model given by the action (\ref{S2}) belongs to a more generic class of gravitational theories called Ricci--based ones \cite{Afonso:2017bxr, BeltranJimenez:2017doy, Delhom:2021bvq}.
-It has been shown that, for this class of models, the projective invariance avoids the emergence of gravitational ghost--like propagating degrees of freedom \cite{Afonso:2017bxr}.
+It has been shown that, for this class of models, the projective invariance avoids the emergence of gravitational ghost--like propagating degrees of freedom \cite{AD}.
+We note that a bootstrap procedure, using the Palatini approach for spontaneous Lorentz symmetry breaking in gravity, is presented by the cardinal gravity model in \cite{Kostelecky:2009zr}, however, we follow a different procedure.